lngarrett/bubba/README.md

     # set "config:pushover:user-key" "YOUR_USER_KEY"
 ### Endpoints (In Progress)
 * `GET /` - Currently shows some debugging info
-* `GET/:cameraName/motion` - triggers an alert if there is credit.
+* `GET /:cameraName/motion` - triggers an alert if there is credit.